nexcess/nexcess-api-docs/Ssl-cert.md

 Unlike other endpoints that take parameters, these three parameters are very large and specifically formatted.
 The key and the certificates have to be JSON encoded to be submitted.

-**The sample below is for experimental purposes only.
-Do not store keys or certificates in script files.**
+**The sample below is for demonstration purposes only.
+Never store keys or certificates in script files.**

 In this sample shell script, all three parameters are defined as variables.
 They have been edited for brevity.
 Substitute valid keys and certificates before attempting to run the script.